swagger-api/apidom/apidom/packages/apidom-reference/README.md

 ```

 Notice how we explicitly pass a `mediaType` parse option.
 This option is actually **not required**,
-but if not provided the parser component will try to identify appropriate parser plugin by file contents, and it's extension.
+but if not provided, the Parse component will try to identify appropriate parser plugin by file contents, and it's extension (`.json`).

 What actually happens if you don't provide `mediaType` parse option?